 C: Bull Coleman & Vic Coleman

-Aubrey Coleman represented Britain at middleweight in the 1908 Olympic Games, placed 5th after losing to the eventual gold medal winner Stanley Bacon (George F DeRelwyskow took silver).
-As well as a Greco-Roman style champion Aubrey was also one of the country's best catch-as-catch-can wrestlers.
-In the 1930s professional ring he was given the name Bull, a consequence of his aggressive style, wrestling top men such as Karl Pojello.
-Bull Coleman was the father of Vic Coleman.
+Aubrey Coleman represented Britain in the middleweight freestyle competition in the 1908 Olympic Games, placed 5th after losing to the eventual gold medal winner Stanley Bacon (George F DeRelwyskow took silver).
+As well as a Graeco-Roman style champion Aubrey was also one of the country's best catch-as-catch-can wrestlers.